Chicken and Cabbage Stir-Fry with Miso Sauce

-If Gary were ever asked what single subject cookbook he would want me to write, the topic he would choose would undoubtedly be stir-fry.
+If my family were ever asked what single-subject cookbook they would want me to write, the topic they would choose would undoubtedly be stir-fry.

-When I made this tonight Jack’s longtime friend Ben was over, and he called his mom and said that he really, really wanted to stay for dinner.
+When I made this for Jack’s longtime friend Ben was over, and he called his mom and said that he really, really wanted to stay for dinner.
 Really, really.
-There is something about boys and stir fry, there just is.
+There is something about boys and stir fry; there just is.
 I imagine that that sounds somehow sexist.

 Substitute for Napa Cabbage

 Then there is the whole world of slaws.
-Spicy Cole Slaw, Carrot, Cabbage and Kohlrabi Slaw with Miso Dressing, Kohlrabi, Green Cabbage, and Broccoli Rabe Slaw.
+Spicy Cole Slaw or Carrot, Cabbage, and Kohlrabi Slaw with Miso Dressing.
 You know you can make slaw without cabbage, but it’s usually the backbone of a good coleslaw.

 - Asian Stir-Fried Chicken and Rice Noodles